trueheart78/carrot-chase/README.md

 as opposed to the pure randomness of the original design.
 It also keeps the position of the sun the same for each chase.

+The temp file is stored in the directory returned by `Dir.tmpdir`, and is called `carrot_chase.json`.

 [just starting]:  assets/1-just-starting.png
 [almost there]:   assets/2-almost-there.png
 [sweet victory]:  assets/3-victory.png